wangzichichi/tron-test/tronscanAPI.md

 @TestOwner:朱凯;
 @AutomationCase:false;

-# 10
+# 10 查询合约下交易
 **/api/contracts/transaction**(only display the latest 10,000 data records in the query time range)
 Desc:  List the transactions related to an smart contract(only display the latest 10,000 data records in the query time range)  Demo: curl -X Get  https://apilist.tronscan.org/api/contracts/transaction?sort=-timestamp&count=true&limit=20&start=0&contract=TWfbypo79cDaXidFBdkDNuVJNAXzPdTmcx
 @param sort: define the sequence of the records return;
 @param limit: page size for pagination;
 @param start: query index for pagination;